 This Gollum Jade is proof that you don't always need large pots to make a big impact.

 This is all positive news for the buyer's wallet and also there are some strong environmental benefits if you're trying to watch your carbon footprint.
+Because smaller plants have a lower carbon footprint from shipping compared to large, heavy plants.
 There are still some negatives to growing them in smaller pots once you've got them home, which I'll cover next.

 So you've got your succulent in its small pot and you're wondering if it can stay in it for the foreseeable?

-Well, succulents and cacti are extremely adaptable to adverse growing conditions.
-They're tough cookies and some root restriction for a few months (or even years) in most cases does no harm.
+Succulents and cacti are remarkably adaptable and tolerant of adverse conditions.
+In most cases, some root restriction for a few months (or even years) will cause no immediate harm.

 The Hawthoria in the photo above and the Jade Plant on its side below are perfectly healthy plants.
 They've been in these tiny planters for a couple of years and are still as hearty and fresh looking as when I first got them.